 Meg is nursing a seething resentment that her best friend took off for six years and didn't even text.

-Nick keeps visiting Isabelle even when there is gardening to be done.
+Nick keeps visiting Isabelle even when there is yard work to be done.

 Though worried about his inexplicable return to Isabelle's orbit, Nick begins to meet Meg down at the fishing stream and they settle into an amiable friendship.